-At the March 29, 2017 oral argument [R.816-837], plaintiffs not only summarized the prima facie, summary judgment nature of the record that was before Judge Hartman, but brought further EVIDENTIARY proof, including full copies of the "amended" budget bills for fiscal year 2017-2018.
-AAG Helena Lynch - who appeared instead of the usual AAG Adrienne Kerwin - came with NO EVIDENCE, NO WITNESSES, and unprepared for ANY argument.
+At the March 29, 2017 oral argument [R.816-837], plaintiffs not only summarized the prima facie, summary judgment nature of the record that was before Judge Hartman, but brought further EVIDENTIARY proof, including full copies of the "amended" budget bills for fiscal year 2017-2018 [R.823-829, R. 835, R.791, at para.
+8].
+AAG Helena Lynch - who appeared instead of the usual AAG Adrienne Kerwin - came with NO EVIDENCE, NO WITNESSES, and unprepared for ANY argument [R.827-828, R.866].
 Nevertheless, Judge Hartman denied the TRO, without reasons, denied plaintiffs' request for an immediate evidentiary hearing to establish their entitlement to a TRO, without reasons, and, also, without reasons, made the March 29, 2017 order to show cause returnable nearly a month later, on April 28, 2017, giving defendants more than three weeks, until April 21, 2017, for their answering papers [R.637-638].

-Plaintiffs' March 30, 2017 "URGENT/TIME-SENSITIVE" Request to Judge Hartman, to which there was No Response order to show cause.
+Plaintiffs' March 30, 2017 "URGENT/TIME-SENSITIVE" Reconsideration Request to Judge Hartman order to show cause.
 In pertinent part, plaintiff Sassower's e-mail stated: